Youth Suicide Prevention, Intervention, & Postvention

 Contact Information

 OSPI strives to provide resources and support to help inform ESDs, school districts, and schools in the development of Suicide Prevention Plans.
 Suicide prevention planning informs all adults in schools and communities about how to intervene with a young person exhibiting warning signs for suicide.
-There is a place for everyone in suicide prevention.
+Intervention at the right time, by the right person, may prevent suicide or calm a crisis!

 Warning Signs